 Actually, I find those questions to be ironic, because I think the facts will show which side is most likely to pre-judge, selectively quote the Bible and take it too literally.
 I hope they take this analysis seriously and reconsider whether their premises and conclusions were sound.

 On the one hand, their argument is effective because it is catchy and very few people know how to respond to it.
-Many people can’t even articulate the simple Gospel.
+Many people claiming the name of Christ can’t even articulate the simple Gospel.
 When was the last time anyone read Leviticus?

 On the other hand, their argument is ineffective because the facts do not support it.
 Also, it deliberately and unnecessarily undermines confidence in the word of God.
 I expect that from skeptics and non-believers, but I am always disappointed that those claiming to be Christians use it to attack the word of God.